-Aerogels for window applications are transparent, open-cell, porous solids with low density and low thermal conductivity and may offer an alternate pathway to R-10 IGUs. ^{27, 28} The thickness of the aerogel needs to be roughly 20 mm to reach this performance for an aerogel with thermal conductivity of 0.013 Watts per meter-Kelvin (W/m-K).
+Aerogels for window applications are transparent, open-cell, porous solids with low density and low thermal conductivity and may offer an alternate pathway to R-10 IGUs. , The thickness of the aerogel needs to be roughly 20 mm to reach this performance for an aerogel with thermal conductivity of 0.013 Watts per meter-Kelvin (W/m-K).
 However, current technologies cannot produce the thicknesses needed to achieve the thermal performance target at competitive cost due to the large amount of time required for solvent extraction.
 New processes are needed to remove the solvents quickly from thicker layers.
-The aerogel monoliths
+The aerogel monoliths should be crack-free and durable enough for handling during IGU construction and field use.

 Questions about this NOFO?
 Check the Frequently Asked Questions available at https://arpa-e.energy.gov/faqs.
-For questions that have not already been answered, email ARPA-E exchange email ARPA-E-CO@hq.doe.gov (with NOFO name and number in subject line).
+For questions that have not already been answered, email ARPA-E-co@hq.doe.gov (with NOFO name and number in subject line).
+Problems with ARPA-E eXCHANGE?
+Email ExchangeHelp@hq.doe.gov (with NOFO name and number in subject line).

-27 Ziyan Fu, Jorge Corker, Theodosios Papathanasiou, Yuxuan Wang, Yonghui Zhou, Omar Abo Madyan, Feiyu Liao, and Mizi Fan, "Critical review on the thermal conductivity modelling of silica aerogel composites".
+&lt;sup>27 Ziyan Fu, Jorge Corker, Theodosios Papathanasiou, Yuxuan Wang, Yonghui Zhou, Omar Abo Madyan, Feiyu Liao, and Mizi Fan, "Critical review on the thermal conductivity modelling of silica aerogel composites".
 Journal of Building Engineering 57 (2022): 104814.

-28 B. T. Mekonnen, W. Ding, H. Liu, S. Guo, X. Pang, Z. Ding, and M.H.
+&lt;sup>28 B. T. Mekonnen, W. Ding, H. Liu, S. Guo, X. Pang, Z. Ding, and M.H.
 Seid, "Preparation of aerogel and its application progress in coatings: a mini overview".
 Journal of Leather Science and Engineering 3 (2021): 1-16.